County Heat and Health Profile Reports

 Everyone has some level of risk for heat related health outcomes, but a person’s overall health affects how their body responds to extreme heat.
 For some people, that risk can start at lower temperatures during the summer.

-Each county report summarizes the maximum heat index at which the risk of heat related illness, kidney disease, and cardiovascular disease begins to increase for regions across the state.
-In some regions, the risk for heat related health outcomes starts at temperatures below 80°F. Learn more about the Heat and Health in New York State.
+Each report summarizes the daily heat index at which the risk of heat-related illness, kidney disease, and cardiovascular disease begins to increase for regions across the state.
+In some regions, the risk for heat related health outcomes starts at temperatures below 80°F. Learn more about heat and health in the New York State Heat and Health infographic.

 Vulnerability: Community